Chios Northeastern Aegean Islands, Greece Travel Guide

 Private tours may be arranged via local operators for insights.

-Chios's museums explore the island's rich archaeological, Byzantine, and current history, including its unique mastic tradition.
+Chios's museums explore the island's rich archaeological, Byzantine, plus up-to-date history, including its unique mastic tradition.

 Houses findings from Neolithic to Roman times.
 Well-organized exhibits providing a comprehensive overview.